-I’m here to give you real life proof of how I already travel the world for free, since I’ve been travelling and living the nomadic life for 15 months now.
-I'm crazily excited to share this, knowing just how much of an impact it can make to a persons life.
+I’m here to give you real life proof of how I already travel the world for free, since I’ve been travelling and living the nomadic life since July 2019.
+I'm crazily excited to share this, knowing just how much of an impact it can make to a person's life.

 I knew I wanted to travel and quit my job to do it.
 That would mean no money coming in - an exceptionally tight budget.
 So, I found a solution to the problem: free food and accommodation!

-This article I’m going to walk you through how to do that, as well as doing activities you love and even how to travel the world for free AND get paid to do it!
+In this article I’m going to walk you through how to do that.
+You can travel the world doing activities you love and get free accommodation - and even get paid to do it!

 In February of 2019 I handed in my resignation with 4 months’ notice.
 This was mainly for me to know I finally had a date I would be escaping the rat race.
 By July of that year, I was on a one-way flight to volunteer in India with a backpack and a suitcase with everything I owned in them.

 It was then that I happened to stumble across the greatest life hack known to mankind – how to travel the world for free!
-I have now been living abroad for 15 months, travelling the world for free and enjoying every moment of it.
+I have now been doing this and enjoying every moment of it.

-I have the freedom to go anywhere I want (Covid aside!) in this world, and know that I am able to support myself and not feel any financial restrictions.
+I have the freedom to go anywhere I want in this world, and know that I am able to support myself.
 With a combination of these two life hacks that I will be speaking about here, I get almost all my food and accommodation paid for.

-The number one best life hack that has ever been introduced to this world, is Worldpackers, hands down.
+The number one best life hack that I have ever known is Worldpackers, hands down.

 Worldpackers is a platform that connects volunteers with certain skills or abilities to hosts who are looking for help in these areas.
-The method behind it is work exchange, where volunteers give their time helping out around the place in exchange for accommodation and food.
+The method behind it is work exchange, where volunteers give their time helping out around the place in exchange for accommodation and other benefits like meals, classes and tours.

 It has provided me with numerous opportunities to travel through different countries on a tight budget, by not having to worry about accommodation and food.
 Not only that, but it has also given me an opportunity to build my name as an artist through both India and Sri Lanka.